minaverse-dev/skin-analyzer-mvp/README.md

 ---
 *This project represents an innovative approach to personal beauty device technology, combining traditional measurement methods with modern IoT capabilities.*

-> An IoT-enabled beauty device MVP
-> with modular measurement tips, designed
-> for precision skin diagnostics and real-time monitoring.